75 ChatGPT Prompts to 10X Your

 Combining this with spending data can help narrow down the focus to target suppliers.
 Another approach is to use spend-to-emissions mapping to find areas of high emissions, which can also lead to identifying target suppliers.

-2. Creating KPIs
+2. Create KPIs

 After identifying the target suppliers, the next step is to establish key performance indicators (KPIs).
 Procurement needs to collaborate with suppliers to define, measure, and report on their performance based on these indicators.